cym13/locate/README.rst

 ===========

 This is an  implementation of locate in bash.
-I believe it is consequently faster than locate in all circumstances.
+I believe it is consequently faster than locate in most circumstances.
 This is based on a previous analysis_ by Julia Evans.

 .. _analysis: http://jvns.ca/blog/2015/03/05/how-the-locate-command-works-and-lets-rewrite-it-in-one-minute/